alvinlai/octopress/source/index.markdown

 # I enjoy making stuff people want

-I've designed and built a good number of iOS, Mac, and Ruby on Rails applications that people find useful, check out my [projects](/projects).
+I've designed, developed and shipped a good number of iOS, Mac, and Ruby on Rails applications that people find useful, check out my [projects](/projects).

 When I can find time, I work on side projects that solve pain points for myself and folks I care about.